Human Behavior Atlas: Benchmarking Unified Psychological and Social Behavior Understanding

 \subsection{Dataset Schema Unification}

-\textbf{Standardizing Samples for Unified Model Training}.
+\textbf{Standardizing Samples for Foundation Model Training}.
 The collected behavioral datasets in Table~\ref{tab:datasets_merged} comprise samples that involve varying formats, often requiring task-specific input processing and output heads.
-This makes it difficult to build a unified model which requires a standardized training interface.
-To resolve this heterogeneity, every benchmark sample is reformulated into a standardized prompt–target format, designed to align with recent multimodal LLMs -- e.g., Qwen2.5-Omni~\citep{xu2025qwen2.5omni}, that currently underpin foundation model development (Table~\ref{tab:examples_qa_prompts}).
-Each prompt explicitly references the available modalities and includes textual transcripts where available, while the target is standardized as free-text answers or a fixed discrete label set.
-To elaborate on standardizing the target format, continuous outputs (e.g., PHQ-9 scores in MMPsy) are discretized into categories based on their original paper guidelines, whereas categorical outputs (e.g., sentiment in MELD) retain their original form.Through this step, all outputs are cast into discrete categories, which can then be represented as free-text answers or elements of a discrete label set.
+This makes it difficult to build a foundation model which requires a standardized training interface.
+To resolve this heterogeneity, every benchmark sample is reformulated into a standardized prompt–target format (Table~\ref{tab:examples_qa_prompts}), designed to align with recent multimodal LLMs, that currently underpin foundation model development, e.g., Qwen2.5-Omni~\citep{xu2025qwen2.5omni}.
+We handcraft and create new prompts that explicitly reference the available modalities and includes textual transcripts where available, while the target is standardized as free-text answers or a fixed discrete label set.
+To elaborate on standardizing the target format, continuous outputs (e.g., PHQ-9 scores in MMPsy) are discretized into categories based on their original paper guidelines, whereas categorical outputs (e.g., sentiment in MELD) retain their original form.
+Through this step, all outputs are cast into discrete categories, which can then be represented as free-text answers or elements of a discrete label set.
 Conversely, tasks requiring open-ended inference via text generation (e.g., MimeQA) have their targets preserved as free-text responses.
 Depending on the model design, \datal\ provides the choice of representing the target as free-text or as a discrete label set.
 For designs that rely solely on a decoder head, the target is provided in free-text form.
 Alternatively, for designs that incorporate classifier heads, the target is instead provided as a discrete label set.
 This enhances versatility and enables a broader range of models to be developed, acknowledging that classifier heads may offer more stability for classification tasks~\citep{edwards2024clshead}.